+IV.
 APPLICATION PROCEDURE

 A. An Encroachment Permit shall be required for all encroaching furniture and improvements.
 The application shall be filed with the Public Works Department on a form provided by the Public Works Department.
 The application shall be signed by the owner of the property, or his authorized agent.
 Authorized agents shall submit written authorization.
 The application shall be accompanied by a site plan, drawn to scale and fully dimensioned, which accurately depicts the location, height, nature and extent of all proposed improvements and objects within the encroachment zone.
-All fixed features such as tree wells, sign posts, parking meters, fire hydrants, news racks, etc. within twenty feet (20’) of the encroachment zone shall be depicted on the site plan.
+All fixed features such as tree wells, signposts, parking meters, fire hydrants, news racks, etc. within twenty (20) feet of the encroachment zone shall be depicted on the site plan.

 B. Prior to issuance of the Encroachment Permit the applicant shall provide both the Certificate of Insurance and the completed standard Special Endorsement in a form meeting the approval of the Public Works Director and the City Attorney.

-TERM
+V. TERM

 Valid encroachment permits shall remain in effect until modified or revoked.